-13. Domestic Recruitment and Events
+13. Global Student Recruitment

-- 13.1 Responsible for the production of an approved Integrated Domestic Recruitment Strategy which clearly outlines the stages in the postgraduate recruitment cycle, identifying activities and actions which need to be taken at each stage including who is responsible for the action. - 13.2 Responsible for working with the Faculty Student Recruitment Hubs, Faculty Deans, Admissions and Access Service and The Graduate School to recruit postgraduate students in the Home/EU market. - 13.3 Responsible for working with a range of audiences who may be interested in pursuing postgraduate study at Queen's to ensure that they have the necessary information and are communicated in a managed way. - 13.4 Responsible for representing Queen's at key postgraduate recruitment events in market and co-ordinating representation from academic and professional services staff as required. - 13.5 Collating in-market research and data intelligence and using this information to shape future recruitment activity including identifying target markets and new course development opportunities. - 13.6 Briefing the Strategic Marketing and Communications team on the range of marketing material which is required to support recruitment activity for postgraduate students and setting the tone and style of the various communications. - 13.7 Planning and managing an approved integrated calendar of recruitment events including Postgraduate Open Days, Further Study and Careers Fairs and other dedicated Postgraduate events which are designed specifically for the target Home/EU markets. - 13.8 Organising campus tours and visits for students and their families. - 13.9 Communicating with students through CRM to deliver a personalised service to prospective postgraduate applicants.
+- 13.1 Responsible for the production of an approved Integrated Global Student Recruitment Strategy which clearly outlines the stages in the postgraduate recruitment cycle, identifying activities and actions which need to be taken at each stage including who is responsible for the action. - 13.2 Working closely with relevant colleagues within the University to map out the key steps in the conversion journey and liaising with Faculty Student Recruitment Hubs and Strategic Marketing and Communications and the Graduate School, regarding strategic messaging, timescales and communications tools appropriate to the audience. - 13.3 Responsible for working with a range of audiences who may be interested in pursuing postgraduate study at Queen's to ensure that they have the necessary information and are communicated in a managed way. - 13.4 Responsible for representing Queen's at key postgraduate recruitment events in market and co-ordinating representation from academic and professional services staff as required. - 13.5 Collating in-market research and data intelligence and using this information to shape future recruitment activity including identifying target markets and new course development opportunities.

+- 13.6 Briefing the Strategic Marketing and Communications team on the range of marketing material which is required to support recruitment activity for postgraduate students and setting the tone and style of the various communications. - 13.7 Management of Queen's International recruitment partner relationships including INTO Queen's, Agents, Institutional Partners, Feeder Schools and Government/Corporate Sponsors. - 13.8 Planning and managing an approved integrated calendar of recruitment events including Postgraduate Open Days, Further Study and Careers Fairs and other dedicated Market specific postgraduate events and communications.
+Virtual delivery of these events can be facilitated if requested or required. - 13.9 Organising campus tours and visits for students and their families. - 13.10 Communicating with students through CRM to deliver a personalised service to prospective postgraduate applicants.